Xv-yn/COMP2123/Lecture_2_Lists.md

 More realistically, each node contains two addresses.
 One address links to data stored in memory, the other address links to another node (data that stores two more addresses)

+Note that the addresses for each node are not ordered unlike in arrays.

 ###### Doubly-Linked List

 This is basically the same as a singly-linked list, but with two references.
 One reference is linked to the next node, and the other is linked to the previous node.